afonsocrg/portfolio/sparseMatrices/README.md

 # Sparse Matrices (April 2018)

 This university project consists of developing a program that manages sparse matrices.
 The interface of this project is a simple shell that recognizes 1 lettered commands and a few arguments.
-The program can also load pre-saved matrices (filename sent as an argument while calling program) The usage of dynamic memory was forbidden in this project.
+The program can also load pre-saved matrices (filename sent as an argument while calling program).
+The usage of dynamic memory was forbidden in this project.

 ## Internal representation